wildcards-world/OuroPayments/README.md

 # Disclaimer

-I have not received any permissions to use the logo, this project in its current form remains a proof of concept and is under active development.
+We have not received any permissions to use the logo, this project in its current form remains a proof of concept and is under active development.